 - Easy storage: your longboard shouldn’t be too bulky for commuting

-Before we look at how to select the best commuting longboard with the above characteristics, let’s look at some of the reasons you’d want to use a longboard for commuting.
+In this article, I look at how to select the best commuting longboard with the above characteristics.
+But first, let’s look at some of the reasons you’d want to use a longboard for commuting.

 Why use a longboard for commuting?